HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

   )
 }}

-The top 3 types include script, image, and other.
+The three most common third-party request types are script, image, and other.

 {{ figure_markup(
   image="top-3p-by-num-pages.png",